 Coupled perturbation studies are a subset of the type b approach that use various techniques to induce sea ice loss rather than simply prescribing it.
 These techniques include sea ice albedo reduction, nudging, and flux adjustment (see explanation of techniques and their limitations in Screen et al., 2018, Box 1).
 An important message is that these coupled perturbation setups capture the full, global impacts of Arctic sea-ice loss because unlike uncoupled perturbation setups, they allow ocean adjustments to the induced sea ice changes along with subsequent feedbacks to the atmosphere.
 In their synthesis of six such studies, Screen et al. (2018) report some consistent but very weak atmospheric circulation responses among the model experiments (Deser et al., 2015; Blackport and Kushner, 2016, 2017; McCusker et al., 2017; Oudar et al., 2017; Smith et al., 2017), including a strengthening of the Aleutian Low and Siberian High, a weakening of the Icelandic Low, and an equatorward shift of the midlatitude westerly wind belts.
-The stronger Siberian High shifted westerlies would contribute to Eurasian coolingCooling, but the authors comment that such regional signals are expected to be even weaker in coupled perturbation experiments than uncoupled because of cancellation between the thermodynamical and dynamical effects of sea ice loss (see also e.g., Deser et al., 2016; Chripko et al., 2021, and section 4).
+The stronger Siberian High shifted westerlies would contribute to Eurasian Cooling, but the authors comment that such regional signals are expected to be even weaker in coupled perturbation experiments than uncoupled because of cancellation between the thermodynamical and dynamical effects of sea ice loss (see also e.g., Deser et al., 2016; Chripko et al., 2021, and section 4).

-Trends may be addressed by using transient historical sea ice forcing in using transient modelling experiments, and these tend not to produce notable Eurasian cooling signals (Ogawa et al., 2018; Mori et al., 2019) Cooling signals.
-For example, McCusker et al. (2016) produced 600-year long control and perturbation simulations that compared climatological surface conditions over the Arctic from before and during the Eurasian cooling period Cooling period (type b).
+Trends may be addressed using transient modelling experiments, and these tend not to produce notable Eurasian Cooling signals.
+For example, McCusker et al. (2016) produced 600-year long control and perturbation simulations that compared climatological surface conditions over the Arctic from before and during the Eurasian Cooling period (type b).
 Probability density functions (PDFs) of Eurasia temperatures show no change in the probability of colder temperatures between the two experiments, and a similar PDF for their large ensemble of coupled GCM experiments (type c) show that the observed cooling sits in the tail of the distribution, suggesting it is a randomly occurring rare event.
-Similar results conclusions are reported by Ogawa et al. (2018) using 5 AGCMs, each running 20-member transient ensembles, and following the approach of Screen et al. (2013) for observed vs elimatological SST forcing (GREENICE Ensemble, https://greenice.b.uib.no/).
-Again the ensemble mean shows no trend for Eurasian cooling and the observations sit in the tail of the distribution (their Figure 2), though it should be noted these results are for the period of 1982-2014 which shows very weak Eurasian cooling (c. f.
-Figure 2). studies using multi-model large ensembles of transient experiments, lending confidence to the result (Ogawa et al., 2018; Blackport and Screen, 2021; Liang et al., 2021; Hay et al., 2018; Blackport and Screen, 2021; Liang et al., 2021; Hay et al., 202
+Similar conclusions are reported by studies using multi-model large ensembles of transient experiments, lending confidence to the result (Ogawa et al., 2018; Blackport and Screen, 2021; Liang et al., 2021; Hay et al., 2022).